gigalixir/gigalixir-cli/docs/source/main.rst

 --------

   - *User*: The user is you.
 When you sign up, we create a user.
   - *API Key*: Every user has an API Key which is used to authenticate most API requests.
 You get one when you login and you can regenerate it at any time.
-It expires every 365 days.
+It never expires.
   - *SSH Key*: SSH keys are what we use to authenticate you when SSHing to your containers.
 We use them for remote observer, remote console, etc.
   - *App*: An app is your Elixir application.
   - *Release*: A release is a combination of a slug and a config which is deployed to a run container.